Sir Edward Williams, 5th Baronet: Personal life

 After his first wife's death in 1768, he married Mary Riley.
 Sir Edward died in Clifton, Gloucestershire. in 1804.
-On his death, the title became either extinct and Gwernyfed was inherited by his daughter, Mary.
+On his death, the title became either dormant or extinct; and Gwernyfed was inherited by his daughter, Mary.

 Descendants

 Through his daughter Mary, he was a grandfather of Thomas Wood (1777–1860), MP for Breconshire from 1806 to 1847, who married Lady Caroline Stewart (daughter of Robert Stewart, 1st Marquess of Londonderry and Frances Stewart, Marchioness of Londonderry).